ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 Mobjects are the basic building block for all manim animations.
-Each class that derives from :class:`.Mobject` represents an object that can be displayed on screen.
+Each class that derives from :class:`.Mobject` represents an object that can be displayed on the screen.
 For example, simple shapes such as :class:`.Circle`, :class:`.Arrow`, and :class:`.Rectangle` are all mobjects.
 More complicated constructs such as :class:`.Axes`, :class:`.FunctionGraph`, or :class:`.BarChart` are mobjects as well.

-If you try to display on screen an instance of :class:`.Mobject`, you will only see an empty frame.
-The reason is that the :class:`.Mobject` class is an abstract base class of all other mobjects, i.e. it does not have any pre-determined visual shape that can be displayed on screen.
+If you try to display on the screen an instance of :class:`.Mobject`, you will only see an empty frame.
+The reason is that the :class:`.Mobject` class is an abstract base class of all other mobjects, i.e. it does not have any pre-determined visual shape that can be displayed on the screen.
 It is only the skeleton of a thing that *could* be displayed.
 Therefore, you will rarely need to use plain instances of :class:`.Mobject`; instead you will most likely create instances of its derived classes.
 One of these derived classes is